-\textbf{Compared Query Methods} In this section, we describe the applied QM in more general terms and refer to \cref{app:al} for a detailed review.
-Generally QMs can be be divided into two categories based on their strategy, using uncertainty or enforcing exploration. \textbf{Random:} The baseline all QMs are compared against which randomly draws samples from the pool $\mathcal{U}$. \textbf{Core-Set:} This explorative QM aims to find the core-set of a convolutional neural network \cite{senerActiveLearningConvolutional2018b} by approximating the K-Center on the representation space with the K-Center Greedy approximation following \cite{senerActiveLearningConvolutional2018b, yooLearningLossActive2019}. \textbf{Entropy:} This uncertainty based QM selects greedily the samples with the highest entropy of the predictions \cite{settlesActiveLearningLiterature2009}. \textbf{BALD:} This uncertainty based QM uses the mutual information between class label and predictor parameters with regard to a sample for for greedy selection \cite{houlsbyBayesianActiveLearning2011}, it was introduced with dropout for deep bayesian active learning by \cite{galDeepBayesianActive2017a}. \textbf{BatchBALD:} Is a QM extending on BALD by aiming to query a batch of samples with the highest joint mutual information in a greedy approximation which can be interpreted as simulating a smaller query size for BALD \cite{kirschBatchBALDEfficientDiverse2019a}.
+\textbf{Compared query methods.} In this section, we describe the applied QM in more general terms and refer to \cref{app:al} for details.
+We focus exclusively on QMs which do not alter the classifier and require no configuration of additional HPs except for bayesian QMs which are based on dropout.
+Generally, QMs can be divided into two categories as they are either based on uncertainty estimation or enforcing exploration. \textbf{Random:} The baseline all QMs are compared against which randomly draws samples from the pool $\mathcal{U}$. \textbf{Core-Set:} This explorative QM aims to find the core-set of a convolutional neural network \cite{senerActiveLearningConvolutional2018b} by means of a K-Center Greedy approximation on intermediate representations. \textbf{Entropy:} This uncertainty-based QM selects the samples with the highest entropy across predicted class scores \cite{settlesActiveLearningLiterature2009}. \textbf{BALD:} This uncertainty-based QM uses the mutual information between the class label and the model parameters with regard to each sample for greedy selection \cite{houlsbyBayesianActiveLearning2011}, it was introduced with dropout for deep bayesian active learning\cite{galDeepBayesianActive2017a}. \textbf{BADGE:} This QM performs a clustering based on per-sample gradient vectors obtained via proxy labels.
+This enables a selection that is both diverse and guided by uncertainty \cite{ashDeepBatchActive2020}.